QuantEcon/lecture-source-jl/rst_files/dynamic_programming/coleman_policy_iter.rst

 We'll use this structure to obtain an **Euler equation**  based method that's more efficient than value function iteration for this and some other closely related applications

-In a :doc:`subsequent lecture <egm_policy_iter>` we'll see that the numerical implementation part of the Euler equation method can be further adjusted to obtain even more efficiency
+In a :doc:`subsequent lecture <../dynamic_programming/egm_policy_iter>` we'll see that the numerical implementation part of the Euler equation method can be further adjusted to obtain even more efficiency

 The Euler Equation
 ==========================

-Let's take the model set out in :doc:`the stochastic growth model lecture <optgrowth>` and add the assumptions that
+Let's take the model set out in :doc:`the stochastic growth model lecture <../dynamic_programming/optgrowth>` and add the assumptions that

 #. :math:`u` and :math:`f` are continuously differentiable and strictly concave